-Unlike some of the other ITX cases in this list, the A1 isn't capable of supporting big powerful builds with large radiators and lots of storage.
-It's still capable of being the basis of plenty of decent builds though.
+Unlike some of the other ITX cases in this list, the A1 can't support big powerful builds with large radiators and lots of storage.
+It's still capable of being the basis of plenty of decent builds, though.

-As the other Crystal Series cases, the 280X features three smoked tempered glass panels that allow you to show off your RGB interior easily.
+As with the other Crystal Series cases, the 280X features three smoked tempered glass panels that allow you to easily show off your RGB interior.
 The case offers a wide assortment of cooling options with support for radiators up to 280mm in length.

 Despite its micro-ATX classification, we would highly recommend the 280X RGB for both mATX and micro-ITX builds.
 The spacious interior and versatile dual-chamber design make it one of the most compact cases out there.
-It isn't a whole lot larger than other Mini-ITX cases, so it still looks fantastic wherever you place it.
+It isn't much larger than other Mini-ITX cases, so it still looks fantastic wherever you place it.

 When it comes to PC cases, it's incredible to see how far we've come along from the annoying old beige boxes of the early 90s.
 Gamers and enthusiasts are now proud to display their systems on their desks.
-And while there have been a few options that are great for the living room as well, Phanteks topples the competition with the Evolv Shift and its larger brother the Evolv Shift X.
+And while there have been a few options that are great for the living room, Phanteks topples the competition with the Evolv Shift and its larger brother, the Evolv Shift X.

 If you're looking to build a simple, compact gaming system or HTPC, Cooler Master's Elite 110 is as accessible as it gets.
-It may not have all of the bells and whistles compared to the other ITX options mentioned in this guide, but it certainly gets the job done.
+It may not have all of the bells and whistles of the other ITX options mentioned in this guide, but it certainly gets the job done.

-A smart interior layout with a vertical GPU mount allows you to fit quite a bit in this little package.
-The Elite 110 supports a broad range of graphics cards up to 8.3" long and even leaves enough room for 120mm all-in-one liquid coolers.
+A smart interior layout with a vertical GPU mount allows you to fit in this little package quite a bit.
+The Elite 110 supports a broad range of graphics cards up to 8.3-inches long and even leaves enough room for 120mm all-in-one liquid coolers.
 Unlike other small form factor cases, this one supports most regular ATX-sized PSUs.
 At a mere $40, it's straightforward for us to recommend the Elite 110 for builders on a budget.

-One thing we do want to note is that your choice of graphics card is far more critical with a Mini-ITX build.
+We want to note that your choice of graphics card is far more critical with a Mini-ITX build.
 It's not just about length either, as cooling is a far greater concern when dealing with cramped interiors.
 Generally speaking, Mini-ITX is one of the few times where using a GPU with a blower cooler is often the best decision.
 Unless you get a bigger mATX case with more airflow, you want your GPU to vent all that heat outside the case.

 Big PC power really can come in small packages.